mapamarco/naive_gbe/README.md

 - [ ] Documentation

 ### Cloning the project
 This project depends on GTest for unit testing, and it has it as git submodule.
-So, you should use the following command to clone the project:
+So, you should use the following commands to clone the projectand its submodules:

 ```
 git clone https://github.com/mapamarco/naive_gbe